 We are pleased to inform you that following completion of the south elevation, only one final phase remains that will include floors 1-23 at the north and balance of the east elevation.
 We completed the survey for this work in 2017 and material contracts have been awarded.
-We anticipate scheduling these repairs in 2020.
+We anticipate scheduling these repairs in 2021 or 2022.